JahnoelRondon/react-starwars-api/README.md

-simple app to look at Star war ships info
+simple app to look at Star war ships info with starwars api and React.